ahenrij/ahenrij/README.md

 ### Hi there!
 I'm Henri Aïdasso.

 Ph.D.
-Researcher in Engineering, I currently explore cutting-edge AI techniques to improve CI reliability.
+Researcher in Computer Engineering, I currently explore cutting-edge AI techniques to improve CI reliability.

 <!--
 **ahenrij/ahenrij** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.